nytimes/gizmo/README.md

 In this toolkit, you will find:

-## The `config` package
+## The `config` packages

+The `config` package contains a handful of useful functions to load to configuration structs from JSON files, JSON blobs in Consul k/v or environment variables.

-This package contains a handful of structs meant for managing common configuration options and credentials.
+The subpackages contain structs meant for managing common configuration options and credentials.
 There are currently configs for:

+* Go Kit Metrics
 * MySQL
 * MongoDB
 * Oracle
-* AWS (SNS, SQS, S3, DynamoDB, ElastiCache)
+* AWS (S3, DynamoDB, ElastiCache)
 * GCP
-* Kafka
 * Gorilla's `securecookie`
-* Gizmo Servers

-The package also has a generic `Config` type that contains all of the above types.
-It's meant to be a 'catch all' struct that most applications should be able to use.
+The package also has a generic `Config` type in the `config/combined` subpackage that contains all of the above types.
+It's meant to be a 'catch all' convenience struct that many applications should be able to use.

-`config` also contains functions to load these config structs from JSON files, JSON blobs in Consul k/v or environment variables.

 ## The `server` package

-This package is the bulk of the toolkit and relies on `config` for any managing `Server` implementations.
+This package is the bulk of the toolkit and relies on `server.Config` for any managing `Server` implementations.
 A server must implement the following interface:

 ```go
 // Server is the basic interface that defines what expect from any server.